The Crude Oil Marketing Business In Nigeria: Complete Guide For Buyers & Sellers

 An Important Point

 Startup Tips Daily Media, through her sister company, Globexia, offers a crude oil brokerage, facilitation, and intermediary service.
-We help genuine crude oil buyers purchase Nigerian crude oil from genuine crude oil suppliers with allocation.
+We help genuine crude oil buyers purchase Nigerian crude oil from genuine crude oil suppliers with the ability to lift crude oil from the NNPC.
 We ensure the crude oil marketing deal goes smoothly and follows through for the duration of the contract.

-We facilitate crude oil brokerage deals for genuine crude oil buyers through our genuine crude oil sellers, and also do vice versa for other crude oil suppliers with NNPC allocation that are looking for genuine crude oil brokers to help them get genuine crude oil buyers.
+We facilitate crude oil brokerage deals for genuine crude oil buyers through our genuine crude oil sellers, and also do vice versa for other crude oil suppliers that are looking for genuine crude oil brokers to help them get genuine crude oil buyers.

 If you’re a genuine crude oil buyer, crude oil buyer mandate, crude oil seller, or crude oil seller mandate, you can reach out to us through the contact form below.
 If you’d like us instead to represent your interests as your crude oil seller mandate or crude oil buyer mandate, we’d be glad to do so.